 Efforts to implement an August 2015 peace agreement in South Sudan faltered in July 2016.
 The civil war, sparked by rivalry between the country’s two main leaders, resumed and has left the country on the brink of genocide, according the United Nations.
 The U.S. Institute of Peace has worked in South Sudan since before independence to bridge divides between communities and promote inclusion.
 USIP supports the Sudd Institute to conduct independent research, trains civic leaders on intergroup dialogue and gender dynamics, and produces of a youth-focused radio show.
-Learn more in USIP’s fact sheet on The Current Situation in South Sudan.

 The U.S. Institute of Peace (USIP) launched its Sudanese & South Sudanese Youth Leaders program in 2013.
 The program brings Sudanese and South Sudanese peacebuilders between ages 18 and 35 to Washington, DC to be in residence at the U.S. Institute of Peace (USIP) for four months.
 The goal of the project is to support youth to gain the knowledge, skills, and confidence to further their peacebuilding work and position themselves as stronger peacebuilding agents in their communities.
 USIP will b...

 Diplomats and peace practitioners often cite lack of familiarity with the religious landscape as a barrier to their engagement of religious actors.
 In 2013, USIP launched an initiative to address this need by developing a methodology for systematically mapping and assessing the religious sector’s influence on conflict and peace dynamics in discrete conflict settings.
 These mappings, which have been done or are underway in Libya, South Sudan, Iraq and Burma, help illuminate recommendations for effective partnerships within the religious sector for peacebuilding.